daniellabrador/codecademy-react-passing_thoughts/README.md

 # **Passing Thoughts**

 Passing Thoughts gives a space for the user's passing thoughts, which will disappear after 15 seconds.
-This app is a [Codecademy](https://www.codecademy.com/learn/react-101) project intended to enhance my skills on the use of JavaScript skills.
+This app is a [Codecademy](https://www.codecademy.com/learn/react-101) project intended to enhance my skills on the use of react hooks.

 ## Table of Contents